Overview

 or lack of fluid intake.
 Mouth care helps to stimulate the flow of saliva which

 prevents it from becoming sore.
-Keeping the patient mouth clean, moist and free
+Keeping the person mouth clean, moist and free

 from infection is important in the prevention of dental problems.
 Cleaning